openebs/openebs/k8s/charts/openebs/README.md

 **It is based on Helm community chart [openebs](https://github.com/openebs/openebs/tree/master/k8s/charts/openebs)**

 [OpenEBS](http://openebs.io/) is a cloud-native storage solution built with the goal of providing containerized storage for containers.
-Using OpenEBS, a developer can seamlessly get the persistent storage for stateful applications on Kubernetes with ease.
+Using OpenEBS, a developer can seamlessly get persistent storage for stateful applications on Kubernetes with ease.

 ## Introduction